 Context of the evaluation

-Although the gross domestic savings rate in Bolivia in 2009 averaged about 20 percent of the country's GDP, on par with its neighbors (Peru at 26 percent and Ecuador at 21 percent), Bolivia' s savings rate has been historically much lower than those of other countries in Latin America, and access to savings services is severely constrained among the poor.1 Given the predominance of microfinance institutions (MFI) in the financial services sector in Bolivia, the responsibility of generating savings products and services for the poor generally falls on these institutions.
+Although the gross domestic savings rate in Bolivia in 2009 averaged about 20 percent of the country's GDP, on par with its neighbors (Peru at 26 percent and Ecuador at 21 percent), Bolivia's savings rate has been historically much lower than those of other countries in Latin America, and access to savings services is severely constrained among low-income individuals.1 Given the predominance of microfinance institutions (MFI) in the financial services sector in Bolivia, the responsibility of generating savings products and services for low-income individuals generally falls on these institutions.
 Increasingly, due to the commercialization of the sector in Bolivia, the capturing of savings has become a major driving force behind MFI sustainability and growth.

 Details of the intervention

 IPA first tested the alarm box with a small pilot sample with plans to launch the product to approximately 800 Ecofuturo clients to evaluate its impact on savings behavior.
-In total, IPA will work with 2400 existing savings account holders.
-Two-thirds of the clients will be randomly selected to get an offer of a lockbox, and of those clients, half will be offered boxes with alarms.
-The remaining group of clients will serve as a comparison group.
-The impact of an information wheel that clients can use to determine daily savings amounts required to ascertain a goal in a given time will also be assessed.
-Within each of the three groups (comparison, lockbox, lockbox with alarm), half of the clients will be randomly selected to receive the wheel.
-Savings rates and frequencies will be measured amongst treatment and comparison groups after approximately one year.
+In total, IPA worked with 2400 existing savings account holders.
+Two-thirds of the clients were randomly selected to get an offer of a lockbox, and of those clients, half will be offered boxes with alarms.
+The remaining group of clients served as a comparison group.
+The impact of an information wheel that clients can use to determine daily savings amounts required to ascertain a goal in a given time was also be assessed.
+Within each of the three groups (comparison, lockbox, lockbox with alarm), half of the clients were randomly selected to receive the wheel.
+Savings rates and frequencies were measured amongst intervention and comparison groups after approximately one year.